jnslmk/PixelBridge/README.md

 - Pluggable or screw terminals for data and power supply
 - Use ESP32 or ESP32-S3
 - Use resettable or ATO fuses
+- How many LED outputs should be supplied?
+Usually one is sufficient.
+Use multiple board versions or expanders?

 ## Related Boards
 - https://github.com/bobko69/8PortLEDDistro